 You will still find the Chichester’s roots attached to the cattle market.
 You may take notice of the metal rings on the eastern side where hundreds of years ago cattle were tethered.

 If you ever have the chance to visit Chichester you must check out the historical cathedral.
 The grounds are open to the public almost every day of the week and have tons of places to eat.
 You may choose to eat in the garden, or in the café inside of the cathedral.
 Children love the cathedral and for families it makes wonderful photos to cherish in your scrapbooks.
 At certain times during the year you may be able to visit the spire.

-If you plan on visiting Chichester you can find accommodations by going to a few different websites.
+If you plan on visiting Chichester and staying, check out the available accommodation.
 Check out the Crouchers Country Hotel while you are there.